-1.6 Capitalisation of Fixed Assets
+Capitalisation of Fixed Assets 3.7

-Expenditure in excess of £500 on the acquisition and installation of fixed assets is capitalised.
-Fixed Assets received by way of gift are capitalised and included in income at the lower of their replacement cost or recoverable amount.
+Fixed assets are recognised when an asset is controlled by the Corporation as a result of a past transaction and it is probable that future economic benefits will accrue from it.
+Expenditure in excess of £500 on the acquisition and installation of fixed assets is capitalised at historical cost.
+Fixed Assets received by way of gift are capitalised and included in income at their fair value (that is, the amount at which they could be exchanged by willing parties in an arm's length transaction).